Cameras

 scene = LScene(fig[1, 2])

-_cc = Makie.Camera3D(scene.scene, projectiontype = Makie.Orthographic)
+_cc = Makie.Camera3D(scene.scene, projectiontype = Makie.Orthographic, center = false)

 lines!(scene, frustum, color = :blue, linestyle = :dot)